MFT-Freelance/PKI-server-node/KNOWLEDGE.md

 In real life, CAs are companies that check the veracity of the informations you put in your certificates.
 If you request the signature of a PK for a domain name, they check that you own that domain.
 If you claim to be a company or that you live in a particular country, they verify that you do.
 And if it's true they sign your PK.
 Those are well known companies like VeriSign, GeoTrust or StartSSL and their PKs are included in browsers or OS during installation because of the trust they built with manufacturers over time (they are the Trusted Third Party).
-The downside of that scheme is that their service is not free, since the verification takes time and money.
+The downside of that scheme is that their service is mostly not free, since the verification takes time and money.
+(StartSSL have a free plan but you can't use the certificates it produces for production)

 ## TLS/SSL
 Transport Security Layer is the child of Socket Security Layer and is the standard for internet security.
 Its most well known application is Secured HTTP (HTTPS).
 It implements all the principles we discussed before.